Mark Haastrup

 Mark Flindt Haastrup (born 16 April 1984) is a Danish professional golfer.

+Career

 Haastrup was born in Højby.
 He attended Georgia State University for two years before turning professional in 2007.
 He claimed his maiden professional victory on the second tier Challenge Tour the following year, and finished a consistent 2009 season by gaining his card for the top level European Tour at qualifying school.

 In his first full season on the European Tour he finished at 117 on the Race to Dubai list, and got a medical exemption card for 2011 because of a broken wrist.
 The following years he struggled to get back on the European Tour.
 In 2016 he won four tournaments on the Nordic Golf League and finished first on the Order of Merit, which gave him a full card back on the Challenge Tour.